MichaelG-B/Capstone_Project/README.md

 Our raw data was first scraped using the BeautifulSoup library in Pandas.
 A while loop was used to loop through each individual crash page in Aviation Archaeology and scrape the data found on that page into a single column dataframe.

 ### Initial Data Cleaning
-The initial dataframe of raw scrapped data was first split into multiple columns.
+The initial dataframe of raw scraped data was first split into multiple columns.
 Although there are only 1576 crashes listed on the website, the web Id of the last crash was 1606.
 This is because some of the webpages were completely blank tables devoid of any data.
 These resulting blank rows in the data frame were removed.

 Rows with no Aircraft Serial Number (Aircraft_SN) were also dropped.
 Many of these rows with no unique crash identifier also had a lot of other missing data.
 This brought the dataframe down from 1576 crashes to 1540.